hotrungnhan/go-automapper/README.md

 # Go AutoMapper

 > **⚠️ Notice:** This library is under active development.
 The API may change until version 1.0.0 is released.
-A high-performance, type-safe mapping library for Go that allows you to register and execute type conversion functions using generics and reflection.

-**Summary:**
-Use manual mapping for the absolute fastest scenarios.
-For most real-world applications, this library offers an ideal balance of speed, safety, and developer productivity.
-Avoid slower automapper libraries in performance-sensitive code.
+a high-performance, type-safe library for mapping between Go types using generics.
+It offers flexible mapping strategies, including manual, function-based, and automatic mapping, with a focus on speed and zero allocations for mapped functions.
+The library is easy to integrate, supports bidirectional mappings, and provides comprehensive documentation and benchmarks to guide usage and performance optimization.

 ## 🚀 Features

 - **Type-Safe**: Uses Go generics for compile-time type safety
-- **High Performance**: ~25ns per mapping operation with zero allocations
+- **High Performance**: ~50ns per mapping operation with zero allocations
 - **Flexible**: Support for any type conversion (primitives, structs, pointers, interfaces)
 - **Simple API**: Clean and intuitive interface
 - **Comprehensive Testing**: 100% test coverage with extensive benchmarks